 - showing entitled behavior at home but nowhere else

 Some people experience a handful of symptoms that have a severe impact on interpersonal relationships and functioning.
 Others have several mild traits that nonetheless affect daily life.

 - vulnerable (covert) narcissism, also called closet narcissism

 - malignant narcissism

 An important aspect of personality disorders is that typical condition behaviors or symptoms usually cause a great deal of distress to the person.
-They might also make functioning in the world difficult.

 If the term grandiosity calls to mind “grand,” you’re not far from the mark.